whatsapp

 • Correcting Mistakes: Direct search helps you rectify any errors.
 If you accidentally type “Twiter” instead of “Twitter”, Google will still show you the correct site.

-Direct Search
+Cons of Direct Search

 • Slower Search: Searching and browsing add up an extra step.
-You must search, wait for the load time and then pick the right website.
+You must search, wait for the load time, and then pick the right website.

 • Ads and Distractions: You must go through ads and sponsored results that might be irrelevant to your query.
 Thus, slowing you down even more.